somayarayan/udacity-fsdn-capstone-somaya/README.md

 <a name="background"></a>
 ## Project Motivation and Background

-Learning by doing can be hard, but it’s ultimately very beneficial and it's really it's really excited to finally reach this stage and work on the final project of the `Udacity-Full-Stack-Nanodegree` program to apply all the topics and modules that are part of the progrem in one project.
+Learning by doing can be hard, but it’s ultimately very beneficial and it's really excited to finally reach this stage and work on the final project of the `Udacity Full Stack Nanodegree` program to apply and link all the topics and modules that are part of the progrem together in one single project.

-This project covers following technical topics in 1 app:
+This project covers the following technical topics in 1 application:

 1. Database modeling with `postgres` & `sqlalchemy` (see `models.py`)
 2. API to performance CRUD Operations on database with `Flask` (see `app.py`)